herzbube/littlego/README.md

 ## Changes in this release

+This is the Little Go bugfix release 1.3.1.
+It contains an important fix for a bug that sometimes caused ko detection to fail when an old board position was viewed (#307).
+Special thanks go to Manuel Braun for submitting the crucial bug report that finally let me reproduce this long-standing problem, and to all the other patient people who also submitted reports for the same issue.

-This is the Little Go technical and bugfix release 1.3.0.
+The previous release was the Little Go technical and bugfix release 1.3.0.
 A selection of the most important changes are:

 * Ko detection now works correctly if an old board position is viewed (#289).
 Many thanks to Denis Martynov for bringing this to my attention.
 I promised to release the bugfix "as soon as possible, probably next weekend".
 This was in June 2015 - over a year ago :-(
 * iPad Pro is now supported with its native screen resolution (#297)